-This easy to make, fudgy chocolate chip cake slathered with a chocolate ganache and topped with chocolate-stuffed raspberries is delicious!
+Easy to make, fudgy chocolate chip cake slathered with a chocolate ganache and topped with chocolate-stuffed raspberries; it’s delicious!

-Triple Chocolate Wacky Cake with Chocolate-Stuffed Raspberries is perfect for chocolate-lovers and those with food allergies alike.
+Triple Chocolate Wacky Cake with Chocolate-Stuffed Raspberries is perfect for chocolate-lovers.

-Can be made gluten-free, dairy-free, vegan and free of the top 8 food allergens (but you’d never guess that when taking a bite!)
+It can be made gluten-free, dairy-free, vegan and free of the top 8 food allergens.
+You’d never guess that when taking a bite!

 Triple Chocolate Cake

 This Valentine’s version of Wacky Cake includes a chocolate triple threat:

 - Mini semi-sweet chocolate chips in the chocolate cake